Dsmujtba/data-modeling-wit-dbt/README.md

-# Advanced Data Modeling for Analytics with dbt & PostgreSQL on AWS RDS
+# Data Modeling for Analytics with dbt & PostgreSQL on AWS RDS

 This project showcases my ability to design, implement, and rigorously test sophisticated analytical data models using dbt (Data Build Tool) Core.
 I engineered a solution to transform the `classicmodels` relational dataset, hosted on PostgreSQL in AWS RDS, into two distinct, analytics-ready structures: a best-practice Star Schema and a denormalized One Big Table (OBT).
 My goal was to master dbt's powerful transformation capabilities and apply data modeling principles in a cloud environment.